About trauma therapy

 About EMDR

-Eye Movement Desensitisation and Reprocessing (EMDR) is a technique that helps survivors work on their memories in a safe and controlled environment.
-Not everybody needs it or is likely to benefit from it.
-You will only be offered EMDR if you are assessed as stable and robust enough to cope with it.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a technique used in trauma therapy that helps survivors work on their memories in a safe and controlled environment and address the root cause of their trauma.

-Your EMDR counsellor will work with you to understand your needs and will tailor the sessions to help you reach your specific goals.
-Survive’s goals will be to reduce the impact the trauma holds for you as measured by the IESR trauma scale.
+The EMDR counsellor works with survivors to understand their needs and tailors sessions to help them reach their specific goals.
+Survive’s goals are to reduce the impact the trauma holds for them as measured by the IES-R trauma scale.
 For example, to reduce flashbacks or nightmares.

 If you are going through the EMDR programme you may find that not every session will use EMDR.
 It is usual for EMDR to cause some destabilisation – in which case your counsellor will refocus on stabilisation techniques before resuming EMDR.